RenderV/camera-monitor/README.md

 This project was made to practice flask.
 It is a footprint of another project that is currently in development with Django, PostgresSQL, and Next.js.

-It's a camera monitoring system designed to be complemented with a object detection model.
+It's a camera monitoring system designed to complement an object detection model.
 When a new detection is added to the database, the user is notified.
-It's possible to remove register and select an area of interest where the model will perform its detection.
+On the reports page, you can remove and visualize previous records, and on the camera page, you can select an area of interest where the model will perform its detection.

-Please note that this repository solely contains the user interface and routing logic.
+This repository solely contains the user interface and routing logic.

 #### Table of contents
   * [Images](#images)